Donald Trump: The Wrecking Ball Who Came To fix America - UrduPoint

 While Trump has clashed repeatedly with America's oldest democratic allies, he gets on surprisingly well with top tier autocrats and dictators ranging from Turkey's Recep Tayyip Erdogan to Russia's Vladimir Putin.

 When it comes to North Korea's Kim Jong Un, one of the most repressive leaders on the planet, Trump has even spoken of "love."
 The inter-strongman admiration is mutual.
-Jair Bolsonaro, an ex-army officer who praises Brazil's past dictatorship, fashioned his presidency on becoming known as the "Trump of the Tropics." - 'Drives them crazy' - At home, Trump's most ardent opponents warn that the president seeks to go further in emulating such men.
+Jair Bolsonaro, an ex-army officer who praises Brazil's past dictatorship, fashioned his presidency on becoming known as the "Trump of the Tropics." - 'Drives them crazy' - At home, Trump's most ardent opponents warned that the president was seeking to go further in emulating such men.

 Adam Schiff, a leader of the Democratic impeachment team, described Trump as "dangerous."
 Another Democrat, Jerrold Nadler, called him a "dictator" seeking to become "all powerful."
-Trump, being Trump, revels in the controversy he causes.
+Trump, being Trump, always revelled in the controversy he causes.

 When Xi Jinping had the rules changed in 2018 to make himself China's president for life, Trump didn't call him out.